majasunghee/TDT4250_Entur-Modeling-Project/tdt4250.entur.pluginProject/README.md

     - Fetcher.java contains logic for fetching data from Entur's API.
     - PojoMapper.java contains logic for storing data from the json files in the POJOs.
     - ModelMapper.java creates new instances of the classes in the ecore model and sets data from the POJOs to the model.

+Due to the complexity of the data in Entur's API and time limitations, Fetcher.java have been set up to only fetch information regarding routes for a specific line.
+As a result, the xmi-file only contains route information for the line in the first operator.
+All other operators with lines will not show route information.
+You can change the line you want to request route information on by changing the line ID in the *querySpecificLinesData* string, and running Fetcher.java and ModelMapper.java again.